 For example, if a small business spent $10,000 on a marketing campaign and generated $15,000 in additional revenue, the ROI would be: ROI = ($15,000 – $10,000) / $10,000 x 100 = 50%

 This means that the business saw a 50% return on investment for that specific campaign.
-It’s essential to track your ROI over time to get a good sense of how your marketing efforts impact your business.
+Tracking your ROI over time is essential to get a good sense of how your marketing efforts impact your business.
 And it’s also good to compare the ROI of different marketing strategies, channels, and campaigns to decide where to invest your budget.

 Q: What are ROI and KPI in digital marketing?